cloud-gov/product/.github/ISSUE_TEMPLATE/platform-ops-member-onboarding.md

   - `cf login -a api.fr.cloud.gov --sso`
   - `cf orgs`
     - As a cloud.gov team member, you should have a very giant list of organizations
-    - If you have none or one (e.g. sandbox) org, please reach out to your onboarding buddy, `Buddy`
+    - If you have none or one (e.g. sandbox) org, please reach out to your onboarding buddy
 - [ ] Install the [Bosh CLI using their instructions for MacOS](https://bosh.io/docs/cli-v2-install/#using-homebrew-on-macos)
   - `brew install cloudfoundry/tap/bosh-cli`
   - [ ] Verify the installation by running `bosh -v` in the command line